-There is potential residual risk to the site from a possible blockage of Sefton Street Watercourse culvert which appears to be culverted for its entire length beneath the site until it enters Pendle Water to the west.
-The impact of a blockage of this structure has not been modelled as part of this Level 2 SFRA, as the timescales for the Local Plan would not allow for it.
+There is potential residual risk to the site from a possible blockage of Walverden Water which is culverted beneath Bradley Road (Figure 2-6).
+The impact of a blockage of this structure has not been modelled as part of this Level 2 SFRA, as the timescales for the

+Local Plan would not allow for it.
 It is recommended that the site-specific FRA should consider the impact of a blockage of this culvert on residual flood risk to the site.
-The culvert should also be investigated for capacity and its spatial course confirmed.
-Condition surveys should also be carried out by the culvert owner, likely to be the EA given this is a main river watercourse.
+The Hendon Brook culverted sections should also be investigated for capacity and its spatial course confirmed.
+Condition surveys should also be carried out by the culvert owners, likely to be the EA given these are main river watercourses.